RPP k13 about chemistry

 • Teacher asks how to define the reaction order and rate constant?

-• The teacher provides the learner's Worksheet that is related to the learning materials
+• The teacher provides the learner's Worksheet that is related to the learning

 Gathering information